LukeUken/stats220/README.md

 ### Some things to know about me:
 1. I enjoy sport
 2. I go jim (aka gym)
-3. A sucker for couch surfing
+3. A sucker for binge watching series